openjdk/valhalla-docs/site/early-access.md

 fields and lack object identity.
 At run time, the `==` operator compares value class instances according to their field values, without regard to when or where they were created.
-Other identity-sensitive operations are adjusted to appropriately to work with objects that lack identity.
+Other identity-sensitive operations are adjusted to appropriately work with objects that lack identity.

 By enabling preview features, developers also get value-class versions of `java.lang.Integer`, `java.time.LocalDate`, `java.util.Optional`, and a